7 min read

 4. Tick off a list

-I think we can all agree that there’s something so fulfilling about ticking off a to-do list.
+Out of all the ways to increase productivity, I think we can all agree that there’s nothing as effective as ticking off a to-do list.

-You might hate lists, and that’s ok.
+If you hate lists, that’s ok.
 Just hear me out.
 It’s been proven by a senior doctoral student at Carleton University that writing down what you need to do boosts your productivity and ticking it off releases dopamine.

 Try writing a little list for the rest of the day, if you haven’t already got one.
 If it’s the end of the day, make a list of things you did today and feel good about it.